jamesrea97/currency_converter/README.md

 # A Simple Currency Converter

-This project is a simple webs-scrapping Python-based Currency Converter that uses `tkinter` library for the UI, displayed below:
+This project is a simple webs-scrapping Python-based Currency Converter (over 30 currencies).

+Its UI uses `tkinter` library for the UI as displayed below:

 The FX is cached until the next request exceeds one day.
 The information comes from: https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml

 ## Project structure

-The App usesa MVC architecture to improve readability.
+The App usesa MVC architecture to improve readability, with driver found in `main.py`

 ## Testing